paddypccw/macos-dotfiles/README.md

 - Find inspiration and examples in other Dotfiles repositories at [dotfiles.github.io](https://dotfiles.github.io/).
 - And last, but hopefully not least, [**take my course, *Dotfiles from Start to Finish-ish***](https://www.udemy.com/course/dotfiles-from-start-to-finish-ish/?referralCode=445BE0B541C48FE85276 "Learn Dotfiles from Start to Finish-ish on Udemy"
 )!

-## Thank You!

-I offer the most massive of thanks to [Jeff](https://twitter.com/jeffdelaney23 "Follow Jeff Delaney on Twitter") for giving me a few minutes on [his stage](https://fireship.page.link/youtube "Fireship YouTube Channel").
-Please thank him for me by liking, sharing, subscribing, and taking a look at [fireship.io](https://fireship.io/ "Build and ship 🔥 your app ⚡ faster").